Pakistan defy rampant Pooran to edge West Indies by seven runs

-Pakistan defy rampant Pooran to edge West Indies by seven runsSaturday, July 31, 2021
+Pakistan defy rampant Pooran to edge West Indies by seven runsSunday, August 01, 2021

 |

-PROVIDENCE, Guyana (CMC)— Pakistan's versatile bowling attack did just enough to restrain a rampant Nicholas Pooran and come away with a seven-run victory over the West Indies in the second T20 International of the four-match series at the National Stadium in Guyana on Saturday.
+PROVIDENCE, Guyana (AFP) — Pakistan's versatile bowling attack did just enough to restrain a rampant Nicholas Pooran and come away with a seven-run victory over the West Indies in the second Twenty 20 (T20) International of the four-match series at Guyana National Stadium in Guyana yesterday.

-Following a rain-ruined opening encounter in Barbados three days earlier, Babar Azam's team will go into the third match of the series on Sunday, also at Providence, with 1-0 lead.
+Following a rain-ruined opening encounter in Barbados three days earlier, Babar Azam's team will go into the third match of the series today, also at Providence, with 1-0 lead.

 Pooran's explosive unbeaten 62 off 33 balls with six sixes and four fours kept the West Indies in with a chance of overcoming the lethargy of much of their innings, even to the final over when 20 runs were required to overhaul Pakistan's total of 157 for eight.